thealice/community-food-map-client/notes.md

 -[] STRETCH: add map filters so map will change depending on region, etc.
 -[] STRETCH: clicking on Location Cards will popup info window on map -[] STRETCH: Add Search
+-[] STRETCH: Customize map markers based on category -[] STRETCH: Stylize map
--[] TODO: add instructions to forms or about page
+-[] TODO: change renderFoodSourceForm to toggleFoodSourceForm -[] TODO: add instructions to forms or about page
 -[] TODO: right now user_id and availability are hardcoded into the food source form's FormData in the fooSourceForm reducer as initial state.
 Update as you add users and availability
 -[] TODO: right now user_id, region_id and zoom are hardcoded into the location forms's FormData in the locationForm reducer as initial state.
 Update this as you add user and regional functionality (and consider removing zoom data from database and only using it on frontend?)
 -[] TODO: LocationForm input for lat and lng currently number with step 'any', ideally this would be set so only valid lat and lng numbers would be accepted.
--[] TODO: lat and lng are being serialized as strings because they are decimals, i believe this is the intended behavior to maintain accuracy. gotta figure out where to convert (I do parse back into floats when adding a new location)
+-[x] TODO: lat and lng are being serialized as strings because they are decimals, i believe this is the intended behavior to maintain accuracy. gotta figure out where to convert (I do parse back into floats when adding a new location)
--[] TODO: remove default props if not needed (consider revisiting loading and getting rid of the conditional render in LocationsContainer)
+-[x] TODO: remove default props if not needed (consider revisiting loading and getting rid of the conditional render in LocationsContainer)

 ## Components:
 - App